needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 * An Objective-C source file
 * A shader used for rendering the camera image
 * A plug-in metadata file

+For more code examples, see the [AR Foundation Samples repo](https://github.com/Unity-Technologies/arfoundation-samples).

 [!include[](snippets/apple-arkit-trademark.md)]